 I’ve been at UBC since 2004.
 My research is on ways to make communities more resilient to the impacts of earthquakes, floods, oil spills and other disasters.
 Every disaster I study convinces me of the critical role our urban infrastructure systems play in making our communities more disaster-resilient, as well as the importance of being able to work at the interface of the technical and social issues that need to be considered in infrastructure planning and management.

-Stephanie E. Chang is a UBC professor with a joint appointment in the School of Community and Regional Planning and the Institute for Resources, Environment, and Sustainability.
+Stephanie E. Chang is a former co-director of Urban Systems and a UBC professor with a joint appointment in the School of Community and Regional Planning and the Institute for Resources, Environment, and Sustainability.
 She held a Canada Research Chair (Tier 2) in Disaster Management and Urban Sustainability from 2004 to 2013.
 Much of Dr. Chang’s work aims to bridge the gap between engineering, natural sciences and social sciences in addressing the complex issues of natural disasters.
 Her research has ranged from the empirical investigation of major urban disasters to computer modelling and analysis of risk-reduction strategies.
 Dr. Chang is particularly interested in issues of disaster recovery and resilience, urban infrastructure systems and cities of the Pacific Rim.
 Prior to joining UBC, she was a research assistant professor in the Department of Geography at the University of Washington.
 She has also worked as a researcher and consultant with EQE International in Los Angeles and Seattle.
 Dr. Chang received her BSE in civil engineering (1989) from Princeton University and PhD in regional science (1994) from Cornell University.